Prep time: 30 minutes

 1 can chipotle chilies

-2. In a sauté pan over high heat (almost to smoking), get oil hot.
+- In a sauté pan over high (almost to smoking), get oil hot.
 Add cabbage, thyme and chili flakes to the pan.
 Hit it with a pinch of salt and pepper.
 Let it braise in its own juices for three minutes, tossing occasionally until it reduces (approximately 5 minutes).

-4. In a separate pan, cook the shrimp over medium-high heat for ten to twelve minutes.
+- In a separate pan, cook the shrimp over medium-high for 10 to 12 minutes.
 Sprinkle fresh thyme, chili flakes, salt and pepper to taste.
 Move onto plate to cool.
 Set aside.

 Chef's Note: They will cook again once they're in the fryer.

-6. Next, make the egg roll.
+- Next, make the egg rolls.
 Take one sheet of wonton dough and add two pinches of braised cabbage onto one corner of sheet.
 Add some of the lardons and shrimp on top (but don't overstuff the wrapper).

-9. Fry the egg rolls.
-In a deep-fryer with oil at 325° F, carefully drop egg rolls (they should be fully submerged) into hot oil until golden brown, approximately 3-4 minutes.
+- Fry the egg rolls.
+In a deep-fryer with oil at 325°F, carefully drop egg rolls (they should be fully submerged) into hot oil until golden brown, approximately 3-4 minutes.
 You can also cook these in a cast-iron skillet or pan over the stove (make sure to check the frying temperature).
 Once cooked, drain on paper towels, cut on an angle, and drizzle with the dipping sauce.
 Garnish with thyme and enjoy.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here.